-In the previous article, you’ve learnt about making use of Slide Master to create consistent eLearning courses.
+In the previous article, you’ve learned about making use of Slide Master to create consistent eLearning courses.
 Today, let’s find out how to use Feedback Layers in ActivePresenter 8.
 Thanks to that, your eLearning projects will be more impressive with interesting and eye-catching feedback.
 For sure, this engages your learners and makes them much more excited.

 This tutorial covers: